 2. Wear protective clothing

 Protect your skin from UV rays by wearing loose clothes that cover your skin, such as long-sleeved tops and trousers made from breathable fabrics.
+Try holding clothes up to the light to see how much sunlight gets through.
+Those with a tighter weave should offer more protection.
 Some clothing now includes details of the UPF (UV Protection Factor) on the label too.
-The higher the UPF, the less UV radiation will reach your skin through the fabric.
-If you can’t find the UPF, holding clothes up to the light will help give you an idea of how much sunlight gets through, and those with a tighter weave should offer more protection.

-Don’t forget a wide-brimmed hat and sunglasses too.
+Don’t forget a wide-brimmed hat and sunglasses.
 Choose sunglasses that fit well, display a CE mark on the label and offer 100% UV protection.

 3. Check the UV index